Cristinini: Media appearances and projects (2021–2022)

 On October 21, 2021, her book "Gamers en Lios" was published, where she recounts her adventures on what seems like a normal day, until a mysterious package with a code arrives at her door.
 In it, the reader, accompanied by her companions, must make decisions that will affect the story and lead to one of many endings.
 On the 25th, they announced the "TWITCH RIVALS Doritos Disruptor Series ft.
-Cristinini", the only Spanish streamer to have its own Twitch Rivals with a format of several games, including Geometry Dash, Fall Guys, Overcooked 2, Aimlab, Jackbox Trivia, and finally Chess, in case of a tiebreaker.
+Cristinini", the only Spanish streamer to have its own Twitch Rivals with a format of several games, including Geometry Dash, Fall Guys, Overcooked 2, Aimlabs, Jackbox Trivia, and finally Chess, in case of a tiebreaker.

 On September 21, 2021, the Pull and Bear brand announced that she would present her event for the 30th anniversary of the brand in a broadcast in which she would have Guillermo Campra and Inés Hernand as guests.
 On the 30th of the same month, she presents on her channel the 10th anniversary event of Amazon in Spain, with Luján Argüelles as master of ceremonies, along with singer Xuso Jones.
 On November 7, during an interview on LaSexta, she analyzed the success of esports and talked about the potential of the world of e-sports in the future.

 On December 4, 2021, the soccer player Alexia Putellas, after being named the winner of the Golden Ball in 2021, agreed to give an interview for the DAZN platform.
 On the 17th of the same month, she premiered her documentary "Domino's Originals: Cristinini" on the Mapfre stage at Gamergy.
 It is a documentary that compiles her career in the world of e-sports and content creation.
 The year ended with her appearance for the second time, characterization of her character from the Marbella Vice series in the "Hispanic Rewind".
 This same year, she had almost doubled the number of followers on Twitch, placing her with a figure of 2.7 million followers.
 14.7 million hours of her live content had been viewed and she had a peak of 48 thousand viewers at a time.
 All this transformed Cristini into the ninth most watched streamer in Spain and the fourth most watched female in the world.

 On January 17, 2022, she attended the Esland Awards, awards dedicated to content creation and at which she was nominated for best roleplayer and best esports reporter, of which she was the winner of the latter.
 On January 19, she participated in the Twitch Rivals event of Squid Games in the game Minecraft along with 147 other participants for a prize of 100,000 dollars.
 After passing several tests, she fell on the final day, thus entering the top 10.
 On February 8, she will be awarded as Cybercooperator of Honor 2022 at a conference organized by INCIBE for International Safer Internet Day.

+El Grand Prix (2023)

+Since the summer of 2023 she is the co-presenter alongside Ramón García and Michelle Calvó in the TV programm El Grand Prix by Televisión Española.